lightblue-platform/lightblue-core/associations.md

 composite metadata, and a query that will be executed to retrieve entities for the entity of that node.
 We will construct different query plans with different node orderings, and score them to pick the best retrieval strategy.
-The additionan constraints will be used to order the execution of unrelated nodes.
+The additional constraints will be used to order the execution of unrelated nodes.

 The underlying undirected graph of a query plan is isomorphic to the